rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Restoring Machines
 ---------------------------------------

-Due to the technical implementation automated backups show up under the packages section in Ronin, but it is not where they are restored from.
+Due to their technical implementation automated backups show up under 'Packages' in Ronin, but it is not where they are restored from.

 .. image:: images/project_packages.png